seungwoochoe/dictionanki/README.md

-# MacOS Dictionary.app retriever
+# English Anki Flashcard Maker

-### ⚡️ Create your English flashcards in a fast and convinient way
+### ⚡️ Create your English-English Anki flashcards from Oxford Dictionary in a fast and convinient way

-This code can process plain text that *Automator "Get Definition of Word" action* retrieves from (macOS Dictionary.app) *Oxford Dictionary of English* or *New Oxford American Dictionary*.
+This code can process data that *Automator "Get Definition of Word" action* retrieves from **Oxford Dictionary of English** or **New Oxford American Dictionary**.

-## What this can do
+## Features
+- You can use this without internet connection because this gets data from the macOS Dictionary.app.
-- Prune extra data like *ORIGIN* and detail definition (starting with •) from definition.
+- This can prune extra data like *ORIGIN* and detailed definitions (starting with •).
-- Format (change lines by each meaning, italicize and dim example sentences) definition text with HTML tags.
+- HTML formatting available (change lines by each meaning, italicize and change font color of example sentences and ect.).
-- Hide original words from example sentences with underscores (______), or whatever you want.
+- Hiding words from example sentences with underscores available, so that you can guess word without being exposed by answer.
-- Adjust word-definition sets ready-to-be-imported into *Anki*.
+- This makes word-definition sets ready-to-be-imported into *Anki*.
+Just save text file and import it.

 ## Example
 <img src="https://github.com/SeungwooChoe/macOS-system-dictionary-retriever/blob/main/images/1.png" width="250">